The Importance Of Examining Your Beliefs

 Find something that motivates you, something you strongly desire to have or to avoid.
 Finding your motivation can be an extremely powerful way to expand your consciousness.

-Trust Yourself
+4) Trust Yourself

 Learn to trust yourself and have the courage to follow your intuition.
 It may not be right all the time, but sometimes, it can lead to life changing events and realizations.
-The more you learn to trust yourself, the stronger your belief will become in your abilities.
-When you truly know that you can do something, you will do it.

-Learn From Mistakes
+5) Learn From Your Mistakes

 Look at the mistakes you make and take action to improve them.
 Do not feel bad when you make a mistake, but see it as a valuable learning experience from which you can grow and develop as a person.
 Recognize that nobody is perfect, we all make mistakes and it is ok to make mistakes as long as you learn something from them.

-Love Yourself
+6) Love Yourself

 Learn to love yourself and accept the person you are.
 It is only when you truly love yourself and are comfortable in your own skin, will the world love you.